 - Meet and spend time with administrative staff and the practice manager

-At the end of it, you will have an opportunity to discuss your observations and reflections with the trainer.
-This discussion is not used to make or contribute to a selection decision, but instead to highlight areas that you may wish to discuss with the I&R lead before proceeding with a formal application.
-It will also allow the I&R lead to tailor their discussions with you to reflect your individual needs.
+At the end of it, you will have an opportunity to discuss your observations and reflections with the supervisor.
+This discussion is not used to make or contribute to a selection decision, but instead to highlight areas that you may wish to discuss with the HEE educational lead before proceeding with a formal application.
+It will also allow the HEE lead to tailor their discussions with you to reflect your individual needs.

-Host GPs receive a small payment of £500 to support the cost of their time (for a minimum of one week) for invoice template click here
+Host GPs receive a small payment of £500 to support the cost of their time (up to a maximin of £2000 for four weeks).
+For invoice template click here.